 We will go through the basics of the library, explaining how all the features fit together and how they are implemented in React.
 After reading this article you will learn how to:

-components to handle rendering of the App components - Navigate between routes with
+• Set different Route components to handle rendering of the App components

-components - Redirect to different
+• Redirect to different Route components

-components - Display 404 Custom components with
+• Display 404 Custom components with Switch

-object to access path, parameters and url information - Navigate to a Route programmatically with the
+• Use match object to access path, parameters and url information

 Getting Started

-which is the package that contains the React components.
+First make sure you install react-router-dom which is the package that contains the React components.

 > yarn add react-router-dom